 At The Birchtree Center, students receive one-to-one instruction designed to build strong foundation skills, maximize individual strengths, develop strategies for challenges (for example, auditory sensitivities), and facilitate functional communication systems.
 Clinical instructors rotate among the students in their classrooms in 45-90 minute-long blocks, so that each student works with several instructors over the course of the day.
 This kind of rotation facilitates generalization of skills and fosters relationships.

 Student groups are provided throughout the day in structured and unstructured social settings.
 Our center’s location in Newington provides ideal opportunities for students to interact with the local community and prepare for life outside of The Birchtree Center.
 Students visit local playgrounds, museums, nature centers, and the public library, and work with instructors to learn life skills such as shopping, laundry, and more.
 Some of our children attend local school programs for “typical peer” exposure and experiences.

 - Sensory Integration

 All student programs follow New Hampshire state education standards and frameworks.
 For more information about our approach, click here.

-Students aged 14 years and up participate in our Students Achieving Independence for Life (SAIL) program, which aims to teach students the skills necessary to attain full and productive lives at home, at school, and in the community.
+Students aged 14 years and up receive Students Achieving Independence for Life (SAIL) services, which aim to teach students the skills necessary to attain full and productive lives at home, at school, and in the community.

 Duration of Enrollment